 Causes of baby blues

-- Not related to stress, or your psychiatric history
+- Not related to your psychiatric history

 Treatment for baby blues and postpartum depression

 - Talk therapy (see below for recommended therapy types)

 - Support groups for postpartum mood disorders and connecting with the local branch of PSI (Postpartum Support International)